azdavis/millet/readme.md

 A [language server][lang-server] for [Standard ML][sml-def], with a corresponding [Visual Studio Code][vscode] language client extension.

+## Warning

 This project is alpha-quality software.

-There are [many important things](todo.md) not yet implemented.
-There are things that are shoddily implemented (note the skipped tests in `tests/`).
+- There are [many important things](todo.md) not yet implemented.
+- There are things that are shoddily implemented.
+Note the skipped tests in `tests/`.

 ## Development

-First, get the repository, probably by cloning with `git`, and cd inside.

-For development of the main codebase in `crates`, install Rust, probably with [rustup][].
-Then run `cargo build`.

-For development of the VSCode extension in `extensions/vscode`, first install [node][].
-Then cd into `extensions/vscode`, and run `npm install && npm build`.
+`git clone` the repo, `cd` inside, and run `scripts/setup.sh`.

-If you're using VSCode, open the root directory of this repository in VSCode to get extension recommendations for a pleasant Rust developer experience.
+If you're using VSCode, you can try out the VSCode extension:

+1. Open the root directory of this repository in VSCode
-VSCode also lets you try out the language client extension from the Run panel.
-Open the Run panel (play button with bug), select 'extension' in the drop down, and press the green play button.
-This will build the language server and client (it might take a bit), and then open a new VSCode window with the extension enabled.
-From there you can open up a SML file and try it out.

-The scripts in `scripts` require a POSIX `sh`.
+2. Open the Run panel from the activity bar (the play button with bug)
+3. Select 'extension' in the drop down
+4. Press the green play button

 ## Repository layout

-- `.vscode` contains configuration for Visual Studio Code, which is invaluable when developing the VSCode language client extension.
-- `scripts` contains various scripts.
-  - `scripts/ck-sml-defn.sh` checks whether all of the rules of the statics have been mentioned in the implementation of the statics.
-  - `scripts/mk-test.sh` makes `ok.sml` tests.
-  - `scripts/mk-vscode-ext.sh` builds the VSCode language client extension and language server, and puts the language server binary near the built client.
-  - `scripts/run-test.sh` runs tests in `tests`.
-- `crates` is the primary location of code implementing Standard ML.
+- Mode of the code is in `crates/`.
-  - `crates/cli` contains a command-line interface which runs the lexer, parser, and typechecker from `crates/base` on a sequence of files.
-  - `crates/base` contains the Standard ML lexer, parser, and typechecker.
-  - `crates/ls` contains a language server which runs the lexer, parser, and typechecker from `crates/base` on files sent to it by the language client.
-- `doc` contains documentation.
-- `extensions` contains language client extensions for text editors to communicate with the language server.
-- `tests` contains tests.
+- Editor extensions are in `extensions`.
+- Tests are in `tests/` (who'd have guessed?).
+- Various helper scripts are in `scripts/`.
+They require a POSIX `sh`.

 ## Testing

 A test is a directory directly inside the directory `tests`.
+Run a test with `scripts/run-test.sh`.

+A test must be of the given format:

-If the test contains an empty file `skip`, then the test is skipped.
+1. If the test contains an empty file `skip`, then the test is skipped.

-Else, if the test contains a file `run.sh`, then when that file is run with `sh -eu run.sh`, it must exit 0.
+2. Else, if the test contains a file `run.sh`, then when that file is run with `sh -eu run.sh`, it must exit 0.
+(See below.)

-Else, if the test contains a file `ast.sml`, then when the Millet CLI is run to output AST for that file, it must exit 0 and produce the output in `out.txt`.
+3. Else, if the test contains a file `ast.sml`, then when the Millet CLI is run to output AST for that file, it must exit 0 and produce the output in `out.txt`.

-Else, if the test contains a file `ok.sml`, then when the Millet CLI is run with that file on quiet mode, it must exit 0 and produce no output.
+4. Else, if the test contains a file `ok.sml`, then when the Millet CLI is run with that file on quiet mode, it must exit 0 and produce no output.

-Else, if the test contains a file `err.sml`, then when the Millet CLI is run with that file, it must exit 1 and produce the output in `out.txt`.
+5. Else, if the test contains a file `err.sml`, then when the Millet CLI is run with that file, it must exit 1 and produce the output in `out.txt`.
+6. Else, the test is invalid.

-Run `./scripts/mk-test.sh tests/<name>` to make an `ok.sml` test, and run `./scripts/run-test.sh tests/<name>` to run a test.
-The test runner exports two environment variables available for use in any `run.sh`:
+Run `./scripts/mk-test.sh tests/<name>` to make an `ok.sml` test.

+When writing a custom `run.sh` test, the test runner exports two environment variables available for use in any `run.sh`:

 - `NO_COLOR=1`, to turn off colored output when running the Millet CLI.
 - `MILLET`, which is an absolute path to the Millet CLI binary.

-After you first create a test, or if you update a test, you may want to generate an appropriate `out.txt` file.
-Use `./scripts/run-test.sh -g tests/<name>` to do that.
+Use the `-g` flag of `scripts/run-test.sh` to generate the expected output from the actual output for a test.
+This helps when you first write a test or update a test and want to change the expected files.

 ## Naming